 - Expanding rod.
 If the scoliosis is progressing rapidly at a young age, surgeons can attach one or two expandable rods along the spine that can adjust in length as the child grows.
 The rods are lengthened every 3 to 6 months either with surgery or in the clinic using a remote control.

 - Vertebral body tethering.
 This procedure can be performed through small incisions.
 Screws are placed along the outside edge of the abnormal spinal curve and a strong, flexible cord is threaded through the screws.
 When the cord is tightened, the spine straightens.
 As the child grows, the spine may straighten even more.

 Complications of spinal surgery may include bleeding, infection or nerve damage.

 This low-profile brace is made of plastic materials and is contoured to conform to the body.

 Lifestyle and home remedies

-Studies indicate that the following treatments for scoliosis are ineffective:
+Studies indicate that the following treatments for scoliosis don't help correct the curve: